reasoning-workshop/reasoning-workshop.github.io/_pages/cfp.md

 #### Dual Submission Policy

-We do not permit submissions that have been published at archival venues, including those accepted to NeurIPS 2025.
+We will not accept submissions that have been published at archival venues, including those accepted to NeurIPS 2025.
+However, authors are welcome to submit papers that were also submitted to NeurIPS 2025.

 This policy is in accordance with the
 <a href="https://neurips.cc/Conferences/2025/CallForWorkshopsGuidance">NeurIPS 2025 workshop guidances</a>, which state that "workshops are not a venue for work that has been previously published in other conferences on machine learning or related fields.
 Work that is presented at the main NeurIPS conference should not appear in a workshop, including as part of an invited talk."